harvard-lil/perma-payments/README.md

 4) Log in to the Perma Payments admin.

 5) Upload the CSV to the "Update Subscription Statuses" form.
 Submit.

+6) *Important* Safety check: review the list of subscriptions in the Perma Payments admin, and verify that everything looks good, especially that subscription statuses look correct, and that there's nothing weird in the subscriptions filter.
+(Cybersource recently broke the spreadsheet we use, and this is how we found out.)

 Et voilà.